 | Personal coordinator support.
 Bookimed’s medical coordinator helps compare clinics, request personalized quotes, and manage treatment logistics at no additional cost. |

-It's crucial to thoroughly research clinics and verify orthodontist credentials before making a decision.
-Carefully research and choose reputable providers to maximize safety and satisfaction when seeking lingual braces in Mexico.
+It's crucial to thoroughly research clinics and verify surgeon credentials before making a decision.
+When performed by qualified orthodontists, lingual braces in Mexico can be a discreet and cost-effective solution for orthodontic care.

-The best lingual braces installation clinics in Mexico are accredited by the Asociación Dental Mexicana (ADM) and uphold high clinical standards, especially in cities like Cancun and Mexico City.
-According to Bookimed’s ranking, the top clinics are Dentavida Clinic, Beamann Hobbs Dental Clinic, and Bokanova Riviera Maya.
-They stand out for board-certified orthodontists with 15–30+ years’ experience, ADA and ADM certifications, and serving thousands of international patients.
-When choosing a provider, look for board certification, international accreditation, and proven patient satisfaction.
-Always consult a qualified orthodontic specialist before making a decision.
+The best lingual braces clinics in Mexico are accredited by the Asociación Dental Mexicana (ADM) and uphold high clinical standards, especially in cities like Riviera Maya.
+According to Bookimed’s ranking, the top clinic is Bokanova Riviera Maya.
+It stands out for specialists with 30+ years of experience and American Dental Association certification.
+When choosing a provider, look for ADA accreditation, proven orthodontic experience, and warranty options.
+Always consult a qualified orthodontist before making a decision.

 Day 1